prasys/my-site/content/home/welcome.md

   columns: '1'
 ---

-I'm a PhD Student at the [University of Otago](https://otago.ac.nz/) in Dunedin, New Zealand\
+I'm a PhD Student at the [University of Otago](https://otago.ac.nz/) in Dunedin, New Zealand My main research interests are detecting sarcasm in text, human behaviour, bias in deep learning!
+I strongly believe that if we can automatically identify human behaviour and understand affect, we can therefore products are designed to affect.
+Please feel free to reach out to me to talk about teaching, ethical computing, or online harassment!

-Currently, I am working on some of the challenging areas in Natural Language Processing (NLP) which includes sarcasm detection and discourse analysis.
+Do check out my list of published papers [here](/publication).
+Please feel free to reach out to me to talk about my work or about how we can apply understanding of human behaviour to tackle sarcasm detection

 I am currently being supervised by Associate Professor [Andrew Trotman](https://www.cs.otago.ac.nz/homepages/andrew/), Associate Professor [David Eyers](https://dme.cspages.otago.ac.nz/) and Dr. Veronica Liesaputra.

 **Research Interests:** Natural Language Processing (NLP), Artificial Inteligence (AI), Text Mining